Retro-Expert: Collaborative Reasoning for Interpretable Retrosynthesis: Details of Web Lab Experiments

-\appendisubsection{Synthesis of 3-(2-ethoxyphenyl)thiophene} Retro-Expert predicts the target molecule could be synthesized via Suzuki-Miyaura coupling between 1-bromo-2-ethoxybenzene and thiophen-3-ylboronic acid.
+Retro-Expert predicts the target molecule could be synthesized via Suzuki-Miyaura coupling between 1-bromo-2-ethoxybenzene and thiophen-3-ylboronic acid.
 The reaction scheme is visualized in Figure~\ref{fig:wetfigure1}.
 Furthermore, the occurrence of the reaction and the correct structure of the synthesized product are confirmed by both the $^1$H NMR and $^{13}$C NMR spectra, as shown in Figure~\ref{fig:wet_lab1}.

 The detailed experimental procedure: 1-bromo-2-ethoxybenzene (0.20~g, 1.0~mmol, M1), 3-thiopheneboronic acid (0.15~g, 1.2~mmol, M2), and tetrakis (triphenylphosphine)palladium(0) (0.12~g, 0.1~mmol) were added to a 25 mL three-necked flask.
 The flask was evacuated and backfilled with nitrogen three times to ensure an oxygen-free atmosphere.
 An aqueous solution of K\textsubscript{2}CO\textsubscript{3} (1~M) was prepared and set aside.
 Subsequently, 8~mL of tetrahydrofuran (THF) was added to the flask, followed by the addition of 2~mL prepared K\textsubscript{2}CO\textsubscript{3} solution, ensuring the reaction system remained under a continuous nitrogen purge throughout the addition.
 The reaction mixture was heated to reflux at 92\,\textdegree C under a nitrogen atmosphere.
 Reaction progress was monitored by thin-layer chromatography (TLC).
 After 40 hours, the reaction was deemed complete.
 The excess solvent was removed under reduced pressure using a rotary evaporator.
 The crude residue was diluted with 50~mL of water and extracted with 50~mL of ethyl acetate.
 The layers were separated, and the extraction process with ethyl acetate was repeated three times.
 The combined organic extracts were dried over anhydrous Na\textsubscript{2}SO\textsubscript{4}.
 After filtration, the solvent was removed under reduced pressure to afford the crude product as a dark brown liquid.
 The crude material was purified directly by column chromatography using petroleum ether as the eluent, yielding the desired product as a pale yellow liquid (0.16 g, 79.3\%).